thriveweb/deking-new/content/services/single-service.md

       Brisbane residents who live in a Queenslander style home prefer the look of Spotted Gum or some sort of Australian Mixed species.
 This type of decking is more rustic with natural gum lines for character.

-      A standard board width of 90mm is the most common, but we provide boards up to 140mm wide which works well on a larger decks

-      Our timber decking solutions can be built over existing concrete or tiles within an alfresco area to difficult sloping sites that requires large footings and special engineering design.
     podImage: /images/uploads/11.jpg
     podLink: ''
     podsTitle: Timber Decking Materials